QTIM-Lab/fundus_detection_segmentation_pipeline/segmentation/README.md

 # Segmentation

-This module shows how to do segmentation training and inference to collect Cup-Disc Ratios (CDR) using MaskFormer w/ Swin Backbone.
+This module shows how to do segmentation training and inference to collect Cup-Disc Ratios (CDR) using [Mask2Former](https://huggingface.co/docs/transformers/model_doc/mask2former).

 ## Pretrained Mask2Former segmentation model